-The University and the Parentes Foundation have financed the refurbishment of the pastoral pavilion of the emblematic colonial house.
+The University and Parentes Foundation have financed the refurbishment of the pastoral pavilion of the emblematic colonial house.
 Thanks to the restoration, the Toca de Asís fraternity will be able to carry out its mission of caring for homeless people in better conditions.

-The International University of La Rioja (UNIR), together with the Parentes Foundation, has promoted the restoration of the roof of the pastoral pavilion of the Toca de Asís Institute, a 17th century Mercedarian house in the historic centre of Quito.
+The International University of La Rioja (UNIR), together with Parentes Foundation, has promoted the restoration of the roof of the pastoral pavilion of the Toca de Asís Institute, a 17th century Mercedarian house in the historic centre of Quito.

 The project is part of the social responsibility programme that the educational institution is developing in Ecuador with the aim of conserving the country’s cultural heritage; thanks to which a part of the building has been restored where the brothers of Toca de Asís can continue their work in favour of the most needy.